 My petition introduced me to residents who feel the same way.
 Together, we formed Protect Palm Desert Neighborhoods to fight STRs and bring back our community.

-The success of the Protect Palm Desert Neighborhoods initiative and our involvement with the city has shown we have a greater role to play as citizens.
+The success of the Protect Palm Desert Neighborhoods initiative and our involvement with the city demonstrates we have a greater role to play as citizens.
 This is particularly true for economic development.
 We need to bring new residents and new high-paying jobs to town.
-We strive to be a useful link between residents and city officials.
+As a community-oriented group, we strive to be a useful link between residents and city officials.

 Protect Palm Desert Neighborhoods